Living From the Inside Out: Building a Life that’s Truly Yours

 Values are how we show up in those arenas.
 The qualities we want to embody through our actions.
 Things like: authenticity, presence, connection, honesty, accountability, integrity, friendliness, compassion, generosity, creativity, curiosity, learning, playfulness, rest, gratitude, humility, courage, challenge, freedom, autonomy….

 Our valued domains tell us where we want to show up.
-Our values tell us how we want to show up.

 Values vs. Goals